![]() deutsches Glossar |

 CONFLICTING ROUTES

-Interlocked routes that must not be set up at the same time. (see also:
+Routes that must not be set up at the same time. (see also:

 PLAIN CONFLICTING ROUTES, SPECIAL CONFLICTING ROUTES)